-The 2013 application is opening within the next few weeks!
-And we’re excited to enter another year where we will honor the most esteemed high school seniors across the country for their contributions in athletics, academics, and service to both their school systems and communities.
-To assist you in preparing for the application, we’ve compiled these quick tips on what you need to do beforehand as well as what you need to know.
+The 2014 Wendy’s High School Heisman application opens within the next two weeks!
+We’re looking forward to another season of honoring the country’s most esteemed high school seniors for their contributions in athletics, academics, and service to both their school systems and communities.
+Here are some quick tips to help you get ready for when the application opens on June 9th, as well as what you need to know about the program.

-- The name and address of your high school and the full name of your principal
+- Name and address of your high school and full name of your principal

-- The full name and email address of your reviewer
+- Full name and email address of your reviewer

 - Your high school’s sports division or class